Dreaming381/Latios-Framework-Documentation/Core/Smart Blobbers.md

 `BlobBuilder.CreateBlobAssetReference()` does a non-trivial amount of work to organize the relative offsets of the blob asset and put everything together.
 This cost can become significant as the blob asset increases in complexity.
-The mehtod also hashes the entire blob data near the end of generation.
+The method also hashes the entire blob data near the end of generation.

 The second advantage is that a Smart Blobber can reason about multiple blob assets at once to further reduce the cost.
 This is especially useful when populating a subscene with many copies of a prefab.
 But it can also be useful when different types of blob assets can share resources.
 For example, many of Kinemation’s Smart Blobbers leverage a “shadow hierarchy” which describes the hierarchy information of an optimized Animator.
+Baker’s cannot reason about this, because while they can hash an asset, common hashing strategies won’t determine the asset changed on disk.
+With smart blobbers, true input deduplication using `UnityObjectRef<>` and other tricks can be performed without worrying about whether the hash aliases with a previous serialization of the same asset.

 The third advantage is that input transformations can be reasoned about in an ECS fashion.
 It may help break down the problem for extremely complex blob